monster1612/CairoExtensionSamples/README.md

 # Cairo Extension Samples
 Example extensions for [Cairo Desktop Environment](https://cairodesktop.com).
 Cairo extensions should be installed to the `%localappdata%\Cairo_Development_Team\Extensions` directory.

+---

+# unique extensions

+## Daylight **(currently WIP)**
+prevents the screen from going to sleep for a specific length of time, similar to [PowerToys Awake](https://docs.microsoft.com/en-us/windows/powertoys/awake).

+### usage
+* TBD: currently a work in progress.

+### attributions
+* this specific extension makes use of a modified version of the "half-moon" icon from the [Iconoir](https://iconoir.com/) library, which is released under the [MIT license](https://github.com/lucaburgio/iconoir/blob/master/LICENSE).
+* this extension is also based on the Weather extension (see below) and borrows code from the main Cairo project for implementation of the "icon" placement.
+---

+# upstream extensions from the Cairo development team follow below.

 ## Places.ShellFolders
 Adds additional shell folder locations to the Places menu.